 Start on the right marketing path

 You probably already have the basis of a way of creating or revitalising your companies online presence.
-In fact online marketing is just like offline marketing in so many respects.
+In fact, online marketing is just like offline marketing in so many respects.

-None of which are more important than having a good plan.
+Nothing is more important than having a good plan.

-Depending what goods or services you sell, you will have more or less of a captive audience to listen to your value proposition.
+Depending on what goods or services you sell, you will have more or less of a captive audience to listen to your value proposition.
 If you sell houses, you might be able to talk to a prospective client for half an hour even if they are not really interested.
-If you conduct seminars, the audience might feel like they have to stay all day, because they paid up front and want to get as much as possible in return.
+If you conduct seminars, the audience might feel like they have to stay all day, because they paid upfront and want to get as much as possible in return.

 Online things are very different, attention spans are much shorter.
 This is one of the main differences between offline and online business.
 Visitors can back-click to their search results in a few seconds if it looks like they haven’t found what they are looking for.

 Because of this, you have to distil your sales message to make it instantly recognisable.
 At a glance, each page of your website should tell a visitor how they will be enlightened or entertained.
 If they’ve arrived at your site in error, that’s fine, but if they’re a suitable prospect then you need to engage their attention really quickly.

 In order to proceed in the most efficient manner, you need to collect some information regarding your business, offers, and your favourite type of client or customer.

 Before getting started in helping you with your online campaign, we need you to gather some information.
 We are unlikely to be experts in your particular sub-section of the industry.
 While we can research, guess and extrapolate, we prefer some factual input from you in order to make sure that we’re on the right track.